Welcome to: James Russell Publishing

 Wild Rabbit Bait: To get a wild rabbit to enter a cage trap?
 Well, a carrot won't work unless people have been feeding them carrots.
 Normally, a wild rabbit will not eat lettuce or carrots as they do not know what they are being that these items do no grow wild (unless you own a farm growing such foods).
 Lure the rabbit into the cage by placing corn on the cob inside the trap.
-Raw or microwaved corn or both should work, even bird seed.
+Raw or microwave corn or both should work, even bird seed.

 Trapping Tips - Often you do not even have to insert bait into a live trap.
 If the rodent hole they use is under your home or shed you can place the trap against the foundation.
 Animals exit the hole and do not travel straight out as they like to hug the wall and they will enter the trap.
 Mice also do this.

 Professional Trap to Buy - Search Internet for, "Professional Rear Release Humane Animal Trap" The Pro 17 model for squirrels and small juvenile rabbits works great.
 You need that rear-release gate to let the animal out of the cage without getting bitten by the animal.
 If you buy a animal cage with only one entry/exit it will be a mistake.
 Use what the professionals use for your own safety.
 Squirrels will bite so fast charging at you from the back of the cage your eyes will not even see it happen!
-With the rear relase gate you can even tie a rope to it and open that gate at a great distance from the released "angry" animal.
+With the rear release gate you can even tie a rope to it and open that gate at a great distance from the released "angry" animal.

 Tips on using Rat Zapper device: